 Ways to Fix Medical Record Flub-Ups

 Klein suggested many ways to remedy the problems with EMRs.
-Among them included getting electronic signatures for informed consent meaning that a patient had to review and agree to what was electronically written in his or her chart.
+Among them included getting electronic signatures for informed consent meaning that a patient had to review and agree to what was electronically written in his or her chart, visit site.
 Other options include seldom using auto-complete, exercising caution when using templates, not overextending note sections where entire words and phrases are left off, and using a cut-and-paste option sparingly.

 Advantages of Properly Using Electronic Medical Records